-Affiliate marketing is especially suitable for web shops and service providers who are focussing on consumers (Business-to-consumer): for example financial and telecom service providers.
-Affiliate marketing is less suitable for companies that focus on Business-to-Business products and/or services.
-When deploying affiliate marketing, the first and most important is to implement and optimize SEO and search advertising channels.
-If you use affiliate marketing without optimizing your SEO and search advertising first, then there is a chance that affiliates will take these channels over from you.
-In the end it will cost you more: if it is profitable for an affiliate to set up search advertising for you, then you should be able to do it cheaper for yourself.
-If you want to use affiliate marketing before your SEO and search advertising have been optimized, then make sure you set your terms for your affiliates about what they can/can not do for you.
-AdResults can advise you in such matters.
+Affiliate marketing is primarily suited to webshops and service providers who deliver to consumers: financial and telecom service providers.
+Affiliate marketing is less suitable for companies which focus on Business to Business products and/or services.
+When using affiliate marketing, it is first of all important that the SEO and search advertising channels are deployed and optimised.
+If affiliate marketing is used without SEO and search advertising being optimised, there is a chance that affiliates will take over these channels from you.
+Ultimately, in that case you will be more expensive: if it is profitable for an affiliate to use search advertising for you, then you should be able to use this cheaper yourself.
+Suppose you want to use affiliate marketing while SEO and search advertising are not optimized, make sure you set conditions for your affiliates about what they may or may not do for you.
+AdResults can advise you on this.

-Affiliate networks are intermediaries between affiliates (website owners) and the advertisers.
-An affiliate network provides a software solution that tracks and register clicks and sales coming from affiliates.
+In the Netherlands, about 20 affiliate networks exist (some examples: Zanox, Daisycon, TradeTracker, Affilinet, etc.).
+Affiliate networks are intermediaries between affiliates (website owners) and advertisers.
+An affiliate network provides a software solution, which registers clicks and sales from affiliates.
 The advertiser pays for the number of approved leads/sales.
-If a customer for example returns a product, you reserve the right to disapprove the sale coming from the affiliate within an agreed time period.
-You don’t pay anything for the rejected leads/sales, only for approved leads/sales.
-AdResults can support you in the field of Affiliate marketing: we can take (a part of) your verifications, draw up guidelines for affiliates, carry out checks for fraud and expand your affiliate campaigns by recruiting new affiliates.
+For example, should a consumer return a product, you retain the right to reject the affiliate’s sale for an agreed period.
+You pay nothing for the rejected leads/sales, only for the approved leads/sales.
+AdResults can support you in the area of affiliate marketing: we can take (part of) your inspection off your hands, draw up guidelines for affiliates, check for fraud and further expand your affiliate campaigns by recruiting new affiliates.

-It is important to realize who is promoting your business and also to state which affiliates may and may not promote you.
-Questions you should ask yourself:
+It is important to realize who you are promoting and also to specify which affiliates can and cannot promote you.
+Questions you may ask yourself in this regard are: